Fluctuations and first-passage properties of systems of Brownian particles with reset: Model A: independent resets

 Ignoring the pre-exponential factors in Eq.~(\ref{proba3}), this leads to

 with the rate function \footnote{The same expression for $\Phi(a)$ was also obtained by Satya N. Majumdar (private communication).}

 As to be expected, the rate function vanishes at $a=0$.
 Further, it is quadratic at small $a$, $\phi(a\to 0) \simeq a^2/4$.
-This corresponds to the Gaussian part of the distribution of the center of mass with the variance $2/N$ which coincides with the macroscopic result~(\ref{corr_nocorr}).
-At large $a$ we obtain $\Phi(a) \simeq |a|$, which describes exponential tails of the distribution.
+This corresponds to the Gaussian part of the distribution of the center of mass with the variance $2/N$ in agreement with the macroscopic result~(\ref{corr_nocorr}).
+In fact, this result immediately follows from law of large numbers and the known variance (equal to $2$) of the single-particle distribution of $x$.
+At large $a$ we obtain $\Phi(a) \simeq |a|$, which describes exponential large-deviation tails of the distribution.

-We now briefly return to the deterministic continuous description, see Eq.~(\ref{Eq1original}).
+Let us now briefly return to the deterministic continuous description, see Eq.~(\ref{Eq1original}).
 The steady-state density distribution, predicted by Eq.~(\ref{Eq3}), lives on the whole line $|x|<\infty$.
 Yet, the actual system radius $\ell(t)$ in the original microscopic model -- the absolute value of the position of the particle farthest from the origin -- is of course finite at all times, and this effect is missed by the continuous model (\ref{Eq1original}).
-Still, the average system's radius in the steady state, $\average{\ell}$, can be easily determined with logarithmic accuracy from the equation $\int_{\langle{\ell}\rangle} ^{\infty} U(x) \,dx = 1/N$, with $U(x)$ given by the continuum equation~(\ref{Eq3}).
-The result is
+Still, the average system's radius in the steady state, $\average{\ell}$, can be readily found, with logarithmic accuracy, from the equation $\int_{\langle{\ell}\rangle} ^{\infty} U(x) \,dx = 1/N$, with $U(x)$ given by the continuum equation~(\ref{Eq3}).
+The result is $\average{\ell} \simeq \ln N$.

-This simple prediction is in good agreement with our MC simulations of model A, see Fig. \ref{fig:radiusA}a.
-The simulations also allow one to study \emph{fluctuations} of the system's radius.
-Figure~\ref{fig:radiusA}b shows that the steady-state autocorrelation function of the system's radius $g_{\ell}(\tau)$, determined in the simulations appears to display an exponential decay.
-The variance of $\ell$, as found in the simulations, is $O(1)$ and independent of $N$, see Fig. \ref{fig:radiusA}c.
+In fact, one can not only improve this leading-order estimate of $\average{\ell}$, but also calculate \emph{exact} steady-state probability distribution of $\ell$ in model A. Indeed, using the probability $p(x) = (1/2)\,e^{-|x|}$ of the position of a single resetting particle in the steady state, we can easily calculate the \emph{cumulative} probability to observe the particle within a specified range $|x|<\ell$: